cozy/cozy.github.io/src/tutorials/konnector/2fa.md

 You can get more information [in the documentation](https://docs.cozy.io/en/cozy-konnector-libs/api/#basekonnectorwaitfortwofacode-promise)

+Please take a look espacially at the `type` option wich allows the connector to specify which type of 2FA code is expected (sms or email at the moment).

 When you get your 2FA code, send it to the target website the way it wants.

 ## What is the point of handling 2FA code if my connector asks it every time it is run ?